SQL Query

 Accessing embedded fields using dotted names

 Some fields may be contained within an embedded document.
-You can access such fields using dot notation.
+You can access these fields using dot notation.

 To find customers living in the city Berlin, run the following SQL query: